-ThermaXX Jackets has been awarded a Contract with the NYC Dept. of Administrative Services for their Innovative Demonstrations for Energy Adaptability (IDEA) program.
+ThermaXX Jackets has been awarded a Contract with the NYC Dept. of Citywide Administrative Services for their Innovative Demonstrations for Energy Adaptability (IDEA) program.
 The IDEA program seeks to leverage the potential of innovative technologies to improve energy efficiency and reduce greenhouse gas (GHG) emissions from City government buildings.

 About DCAS Energy Management

 DCAS Energy Management (DEM) is responsible for achieving the City’s goal of reducing greenhouse gas emissions citywide 80 percent by 2050 over a 2005 baseline, as outlined in Mayor Bill de Blasio’s climate action plan: One City: Built to Last.

 To provide leadership to meet this overall goal, the City has set for itself the goal of reducing GHG emissions from City government buildings 35 percent by 2025.